What To Keep In Mind When Bathing Your Baby For The First Time

 7. Get comfortable

-There will be people who insist that the sink is the best place to bathe a baby, people who swear by only using a certain type of bath tun, or others who claim babies should NEVER be in the shower with you.
+There will be people who insist that the sink is the best place to bathe a baby, people who swear by only using a certain type of bath tub, or others who claim babies should NEVER be in the shower with you.

 You really don’t have to listen to any one of them.
 Do what you as a parent are comfortable with.
 If you prefer showering with your baby and you are very careful about it, then do it.
 If you like the sink, bathe the baby there or if you are more comfortable with a bath-tub, then so be it!
+If you need to reduce stress on your lower back and ease your back pain, then consider using a standing baby bathtub!

 8. Warm is nice